timkanke/scutes/docs/DevelopmentEnvironment.md

     Use either YAML test data or an .mbox file
     See Management Commands

+5. Edit your "/etc/hosts" file:

+    ```zsh
+    sudo vi /etc/hosts
+    ```

+    and add "scutes-local" aliases to the "127.0.0.1" entry:

+    ```
+    127.0.0.1       localhost scutes-local
+    ```

-5. To Start the dev server.
+6. To Start the dev server.
 Run manage command in src directory.

     ```zsh
     ./manage.py runserver